lakshya-wahi/math-duels/docs/architecture.md

 5. MessagingService communicates teleport information across lobby servers.
 6. Both players are teleported with match metadata.

+### Shop System

+The shop currently uses per-item LocalScripts attached to individual cosmetic cards.
+Each handler reads the item's price and metadata from the UI hierarchy, checks the player's current credits, and sends an ownership update to the server.

+This design reflects the original Roblox Studio implementation.
+A future refactor could replace the repeated handlers with one centralized controller backed by `ItemCatalog.lua`.
 ## Persistence Flow

 1. Player data is loaded when the player joins.